WICG/trust-token-api/ISSUER_PROTOCOL.md

 ### Issuer Key Commitments

 A Private State Token issuer should have an endpoint at a publicly accessible secure URL (HTTPS) that serves the current key commitments used in the Private State Token protocol.
-Requests to this endpoint should result in a JSON response with a media type of "application/token-issuer-directory" and content in the following format:
+Requests to this endpoint should result in a JSON response of the following format:

 ```